baileyp/advent-of-code-2021/README.md

 #### Day 10 ([puzzle](https://adventofcode.com/2021/day/10), [solution](./src/solution/day10.js))

 Stacks on stacks on stacks!
 Yet again where JavaScript's set of native collection types is woefully underpowered for many tasks.
-This puzzle screamed for a double-ended queue but alas, the language does not have it.
+This puzzle screamed for a double-ended queue† but alas, the language does not have it.
 I considered writing my own, but then I remembered I had to go to work today, so I just used an array and therefore ended up with a quadratic time implementation due to the use of `Array.prototype.unshift()`.